 - See other spellings of YHVH here: Masoretic Pointing of YHWH.
 This was shared with me by Charles Grebe (Animated Hebrew.com).
 This was done in Accordance instead of Bible Works or One Touch.
 The alignment of the holem is different in these programs.
 In Bible Works, the holem is closer to the YHVH, but in Accordance, they are move over the vav.
 Bear in mind how the vowels are for E-lo-him and A-do-nai.
 (I use the Tyndale Font Kit when typing Hebrew, and I prefer the Cardo font.)

 YHVH is never spelled Ya-HuH or Ye-HuH in the Masoretic text.

 YHVH is never spelled Ya-Hu-aH either.
-To get this pronunciation, this spelling of YHVH would probably require dropping the final heh and adding ayin for the final vowel.
+To get this pronunciation, this spelling of YHVH would probably require dropping the final heh and adding ayin for the final vowel sound.
 Based on words with similar sounds, it would be spelled YHV*, or maybe YHV*H with “*” being an ayin and the vav being a shureq.
 Perhaps YHYH is a possibility with an ayin and kibbutz instead of a shureq.

 An English search for the English suffix -uah also brings up the Hebrew name Shuah, which in Hebrew is really Shuach — where the shureq is followed by a chet with a furtive patach.
 The ending of this word is similar to the Hebrew word for “spirit,” which is ruach.
 This combination is accomplished by a shureq followed by a furtive patach under the final heh.
 Words like this usually end in a chet, not a heh.

 The author of the page I am discussing is attempting to convert the phrase “I AM who I AM” or “I Will Be – who – I Will Be” (from Exodus 3:14) to YHVH He/Who Is Ya-Hu-aH in several unusual phases.